opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 <p class="dimension-indicator"><code>many rows per patient</code></p>
 ## covid_therapeutics

+!!! warning "Access to this table requires the `covid_therapeutics` permission"

+    Access to COVID Therapeutics dataset is only permitted for projects operating under the OpenSAFELY COVID service.
+For non-COVID projects access is usually agreed at the project application stage.
+If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 The COVID Therapeutics dataset contains information on COVID treatments used in inpatient and outpatient settings.